 In just one year 450 of approximately 600 chiropractors were hauled into court and convicted of practicing without a license.
 They were given jail sentences or the alternative of a fine.
 They chose to go to jail.

 If incarceration didn’t deter these stalwart DCs, then the medical goons resorted to more drastic tactics.
-Dr. Evon Barvinchack, a second-generation chiropractor, told me of a childhood event in the 1940s when the “Juice Man” from the local police department in Binghamton, New York dragged his father out into the front yard and publicly beat him to squeeze him for extortion payoff.
+Dr. Evon Barvinchack, a second-generation chiropractor, told me of a childhood event in the 1940s when the “Juice Man” from the local police department in Binghamton,

 Instead of peaceful coexistence, the Medical Mussolini made his goal perfectly clear: